ironmonk88/enhanced-terrain-layer/README.md

 A list of Terrain Environments can be found by calling `canvas.terrain.getEnvironments();` and can be overridden if the environments in your game differ.

 if you need to find the terrain at a certain grid co-ordinate you can call `canvas.terrain.terrainFromGrid(x, y);` or `canvas.terrain.terrainFromPixels(x, y);`.
 This is useful if you want to determine if the terrain in question is water, and use the swim speed instead of walking speed to calculate speed.

+### Integrating game system rules
+Other modules or game systems systems can indicate to Enhanced Terrain Layer how a given token should interact with the terrain present in a scene and how to handle stacked terrain.
+That way it's possible to integrate the rules of a given game system into Enhanced Terrain Layer.
+To do this, the function `canvas.terrain.__proto__.calculateCombinedCost` should be overridden using libwrapper.
+The function receives two parameters: The first parameter is a list of `TerrainInfo` objects (more on those in the next paragraph) for which the function should calculate the cost.
+The second parameter is an `options` object that contains all the options that were specified by the caller of `canvas.terrain.cost`.
+The function shall return a number that indicates a multiplier indicating how much more expensive it is to move through a square of indicated terrain than moving through a square that has no terrain at all.
+For example if moving thorugh a given terrain should be twice as expensive as moving through no terrain, the function should return 2.
+If moving through the given terrain should be equally expensive as moving through no terrain, the function should return 1.

+The `TerrainInfo` objects received by this function are wrappers around objects that create terrain and allow unified access to the terrain specific properties.
+The following properties are offered by `TerrainInfo` objects:
+- `cost`: The cost multiplicator that has been specified for this type of terrain
+- `environment`: The environment speficied for this terrain
+- `obstacle`: The obstacle value specified for this terrain
+- `object`: The object that is causing this terrain

 ## Credit
 The orginal idea came from the Terrain Layer module.
 But in the process of re-developing it I realised that none of the original code remained.
 This is why I branched out into a new module.
 But I want to give credit to the original author Will Saunders.